 Oil frying gluten free

-Old-fashioned donuts like these yeast-raised gluten free donuts are meant to be fried, not baked.
-If you'd like to begin with baked donuts, I've got plenty of recipes for cake donuts from classic gluten free vanilla donuts to gluten free chocolate cake donuts.
+Old-fashioned donuts like made from this yeast-raised gluten free donut recipe are meant to be fried, not baked.
+If you'd like to begin with baked donuts, I've got plenty of recipes for cake donuts from classic gluten free vanilla donuts to gluten free chocolate donuts.
+For cake donuts, you'll make them in doughnut pans, which are like muffin pans but with wells shaped like donuts, with a raised center.

-When you bake a yeast-raised donut, it mostly tastes like, well, a really light bagel.
+When you bake a yeast-raised donut, it mostly tastes like, well, a really light gluten free bagel.
 Deep-frying can be messy and time-consuming, but it shouldn't result in oily donuts at all.

 Just be sure your oil is hot enough, and the outside of the donut will seal quickly once it hits the oil.
 Then, the inside of the donut will just cook evenly and without any oil for the rest of the time.